A guide to the inspection process

 Inspectors should base their evaluation of pupils’ learning on evidence from lesson observations, learning walks, discussions with pupils and scrutiny of their written, practical, creative and digital work.

-Religion, values and ethics (RVE) Curriculum
+Religion, Values and Ethics (RVE) Curriculum

 Inspectors should evaluate the school’s RVE curriculum in a flexible and positive way.
 There is no set curriculum model for RVE, however schools should be following the Church in Wales Supporting Guidance for RVE.
 Inspectors should also consider the RVE curriculum in the overall context of the school as a church school and the wider implementation of the Curriculum for Wales.